Anorexia nervosa: Experience of treatment

 Patients involved in treatment sometimes felt that treatment focused on biological aspects of body weight and eating behaviour change rather than their perceptions or emotional state.
-Patients felt that a therapists trust in them shown by being treated as a complete person with their own capacities was significant.
+Patients felt that a therapist's trust in them shown by being treated as a complete person with their own capacities was significant.
 Some patients defined recovery from AN in terms of reclaiming a lost identity.
+Additionally, access to timely treatment can be hindered by systemic challenges within the medical system.
+Some individuals have reported experiencing delays in treatment, particularly when transitioning from adolescence to adulthood.

-Healthcare workers involved in the treatment of anorexia reported frustration and anger to set backs in treatment and noncompliance and were afraid of patients dying.
+Healthcare workers involved in the treatment of anorexia reported frustration and anger to setbacks in treatment and noncompliance and were afraid of patients dying.
 Some healthcare workers felt that they did not understand the treatment and that medical doctors were making decisions.
 They may feel powerless to improve a patient's situation and deskilled as a result.
 Healthcare workers involved in monitoring patients consumption of food felt watched themselves.
 Healthcare workers often feel a degree of moral dissonance of not being in control of outcomes which they may protect against by focusing on individual tasks, avoiding identifying with patients (for example by making their eating behavior very different and not sharing personal information with patients), and blaming patients for their distress.
 Healthcare workers would inflexibly follow process to avoid responsibility.
 Healthcare workers attempted to reach balance by gradually giving patients back control avoiding feeling sole responsibility for outcomes, being mindful of their emotional state, and trying to view eating disorders as external from patients.